andrewgazelka/hyperion/README.md

 # Event

-The upcoming 10k-player PvP event will feature class progression systems and [tag mode](https://diepio.fandom.com/wiki/Tag) inspired by [diep.io](https://diep.io/).
+The upcoming 10k-player PvP event draws inspiration from the class progression systems and [tag mode](https://diepio.fandom.com/wiki/Tag) from [diep.io](https://diep.io/).
 The gameplay mechanics also draw influence from Hypixel Pit's combat systems.
+Players will gain levels (XP) from mining ore and killing other players.

 We're partnering with [TheMisterEpic](https://www.youtube.com/channel/UCJiFgnnYpwlnadzTzhMnX_Q) to run an initial proof-of-concept event with around 2k players.
 Following its success, we'll host the full-scale 10,000-player PvP battle alongside numerous YouTubers and streamers.

 # Benchmarks